BitCoyote/Solution-Enablement-Process/README.md

 Install SQL Server on your machine:

 * For MacOS:
+  * Make sure you have [Docker Desktop](https://docs.docker.com/desktop/install/mac-install/) installed.
+  * You can start the database server by running `npm run docker:db:up`
+  * You can stop the database server by running `npm run docker:db:down`
+  * When you start the database server for the first time you will also need to run `npm run docker:db:init`.
+This will create the database from your `.env` settings.
+I recommend running as the SA user so that you don't need to worry about creating database users and permissions.
   * [Article for installing SQL Server on MacOS via docker container](https://adamwilbert.com/blog/2018/3/26/get-started-with-sql-server-on-macos-complete-with-a-native-gui)
   * The repository contains a [docker-compose.yml](docker-compose.yml)
  for running a SQL server on MacOS.